psychemedia/storytelling-notes/sea_stories.md

 "We are aground!" cry the sailors; and the captain, the great one, tells them to take soundings.
 Seventy fathoms by the bow it was, and seventy fathoms by the stern.

-"We are not aground," says the captain, " unless there is a rock sticking up like a needle in the middle of the Caspian Sea!'
+"We are not aground," says the captain, "unless there is a rock sticking up like a needle in the middle of the Caspian Sea!'

 "There is magic in this," say the sailors.